Gallstones and Cholecystitis

 The management of bile duct stones

-Consensus guidelines were commissioned by the British Society of Gastroenterology in 2008.
+Consensus guidelines were commissioned by the British Society of Gastroenterology (BSG) in 2008 and updated in 2016.

 - Cholecystectomy and exploration of the CBD if the GB is present, preferably through a laparoscope.